Dec. 6 & 7

 Nick’s compositions center on themes of family, hope, mental health, and nature, and he genre-hops between the symphonic world, silly-pop, bumpin’ funk bangers, heartfelt tributes, and jungle soundscape.
 He regularly performs as a singer-songwriter on the Sofar Sounds series.

-Phillip Freeman joined the Houston Symphony in 2007 after six seasons with the Sarasota Opera.
+Phillip I FREEMAN was appointed bass trombonist of the Houston Symphony in 2007 after six seasons with the Sarasota Opera.
 He has also performed with the Dallas Symphony, the Grant Park Music Festival, the Houston Ballet, the Minnesota Orchestra, Orchestre symphonique de Montréal, the Sarasota Orchestra, the San Antonio Symphony, and the Utah Symphony.

 Freeman is a MICHAEL RATH TROMBONES performing artist.